WsCandy/zRSv2/README.md

 		</div>
 	</div>

-Basic Implementation :
+Basic Implementation:
 ---

 	Update coming soon...

-Some options aren't compatable with one another, make sure you check the console if things aren't working correctly, you will get an error message that gives you more insight :)
+Some options aren't compatable with one another, make sure you check the console if things aren't working correctly, you will get an error message that gives you more insight

-Methods
+Methods:
 ---

 zRS has a few methods that you can call in order to manipulate the plugin once it's up and running, they are as follows: